 With several palaces and specific man-made landscapes, the with poetry and freedom.
 Perfect harmony is obtained of monuments and nature or nature improved on landscape gardening, a Vietnamese form of art.
 And, if un-symmetry is also a specific beauty of art, then Tu Duc Tomb enjoys it.

-The architecture of Tu Duc Tomb reflects the poet-Emperor’s romantic nature, evokes pleasant surprise, creates much literary and art inspiration, makes strong impression on sightseers and arouses in them deep sympathy.
+The architecture of Tu Duc Tomb reflects the poet-Emperor’s romantic nature, evokes pleasant surprise, creates much literary and art inspiration, makes a strong impression on sightseers, and arouses in them deep sympathy.